elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/strategy-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> When to Use the Strategy Pattern.
+      <strong>Interview Response:</strong> Strategy Pattern Use-Cases.
     </div>
     <br />
     <div></div>

-- When you need to use several algorithms with different variations.
-You need create a concrete class to implement your algorithm (which can consist of a or some functions).
+- When you need to employ several algorithms with varying versions, you must construct a concrete class (this may include one or more functions) to implement your algorithm.
-- When there are conditional statements around several related algorithms.
+- When there are conditional statements around by several connected algorithms
-- When most of your classes have related behaviors.
+- When the majority of your classes exhibit similar behaviors.

 <br />
   </div>